-Capstone advertise regularly for foster carers.
+Capstone advertise regularly for foster carers in many regions.
 We aim to recruit carers to meet the needs identified in each area.
 We also expect to receive applications from people who have heard of our comprehensive support package by word of mouth.
 We capitalise on the publicity generated by events and any relevant media programmes which may have a positive impact on our recruitment.

-Following an enquiry from a prospective foster carer our Recruitment Coordinator will take necessary information from the applicant to complete the referral form and will post / mail the information pack to the applicants.
+Following an enquiry from a prospective foster carer our Fostering Recruitment Advisor will take necessary information from the applicant to complete the referral form and will post / mail the information pack to the applicants.